zkc3783/dream-share-discover/README.md

 Stay tuned for updates, announcements, and exciting news about our projects!

+### 20240320 We illustrate the system architeture by a class diagram!

+We tried to illustrate the classes needed for web application developing by a class diagram, clicke here for details.

 ### 20240319 We made a few updates to the requirement analysis!

 Check out the latest version [**here**](./project/requirement-analysis/Software%20Requirements%20Specification%20v1.3.md)